vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Chat with Ollama models
 - Create custom multimodal Ai tools - text, images, pdf (Specialized assistants - similar to Gemini Gems and OpenAi GPTs)
 - Chat histories are not saved
 - All user-submitted content, including files and images, is processed ephemerally (in memory).
-At no time is any data copied or stored on disk.
+At no time is any data stored on disk.
 - Built to be simple and transparent.
 Single-file flask app architecture - code is easy to audit because html, css, js and python are all in one file.
 - Double-click a file to run.
 No need to use the command line.